Magilumiere Magical Girls Inc.: Anime

 An anime television series adaptation was announced on November 29, 2023.
 It was produced by Moe and J.C.Staff and directed by Masahiro Hiraoka, with scripts written by Shingo Nagai, character designs handled by Hidehiro Asama, and music composed by Makoto Miyazaki.
 The series aired from October 4 to December 20, 2024, on the Friday Anime Night programming block on Nippon TV and its affiliates.
 The opening theme song is "Order Made" (オーダーメイド, Ōdāmeido), performed by Mafumafu, while the ending theme song is "Workout" (ワークアウト, Wākuauto), performed by syudou.
 Amazon Prime Video licensed the series for global streaming.

-Following the airing of the final episode, a second season was announced.
-It is set to premiere in 2026.
+Following the airing of the final episode of the first season, a second season was announced, which was produced solely by J.C.Staff and directed by Toshinori Fukushima, with Michiko Yokote writing the scripts.
+The season aired from July 5 to September 27, 2026.
+(Note: Nippon TV listed the season premiere on July 4 at 24:55, which is effectively July 5 at 12:55 a.m.
+JST.)
+The opening theme song is "Latte Magic" (ラテマジック, Rate Majikku), performed by syudou and Yusei Yagi from Fantastics from Exile Tribe, while the ending theme song is "BooooM!!!", performed by Houshou Marine.